evhub/mesa-optimization/post1.md

 ![](https://i.imgur.com/snCO8OV.jpg)

-**Figure 1.1.** _The relationship between the base and mesa-optimizer.
+**Figure 1.1.** _The relationship between the base and mesa- optimizer.
 The base optimizer optimizes the learned algorithm based on its performance on the base objective.
 In order to do so, the base optimizer may have turned this learned algorithm into a mesa-optimizer, in which case the mesa-optimizer itself runs an optimization algorithm based on its own mesa-objective.
 Regardless, it is the learned algorithm that directly takes actions based on its input._

 **Possible misunderstanding: “mesa-optimizer” does not mean “subsystem” or “subagent.”** In the context of deep learning, a mesa-optimizer is simply a neural network that is implementing some optimization process and not some emergent subagent inside that neural network.
 Mesa-optimizers are simply a particular type of algorithm that the base optimizer might find to solve its task.
 Furthermore, we will generally be thinking of the base optimizer as a straightforward optimization algorithm, and not as an intelligent agent choosing to create a subagent (though some of our considerations apply even in that case).